 We often think of introverts and extroverts as irreconcilable as chalk and cheese.
 But can they come together harmoniously in the workplace?
-This was the key question for Workplace Experience Manager Mitali Das and her colleagues at the last Book Club session which discussed Susan Cain’s ‘Quiet: The Power of Introverts in a World that Can’t Stop Talking’.
+This was the key question for our APAC Revoluters at a Book Club session that discussed Susan Cain’s ‘Quiet: The Power of Introverts in a World that Can’t Stop Talking’.

 Everyone sits on different points of the introversion-extroversion spectrum, and this affects how we communicate.
 In her book, Cain discusses how extroverts prefer verbal communications and are energised by social interactions, where introverts take slower, more deliberate approaches to thinking and communicating.
 This could explain their preference to written and visual self-expressions.